Post-Merger Marketing Automation and Web Consolidation

 Fragmentation was the baseline state.
 Not by design, just by accumulation.
 Two legacy organizations had been merged, but nobody had merged the marketing infrastructure.
-Every region had built its own workarounds — different templates, different consent implementations, different scoring models, different everything.
-The technical debt was real, but the organizational debt was worse: eight regional teams, each convinced their local approach was the right one.
+Every region had built its own workarounds: different templates, different consent implementations, different scoring models, different everything.
+The technical debt was real, but the organizational debt was worse: seven regional teams, each convinced their local approach was the right one.

 - Multiple web properties with no shared CMS workflow